labhai/VCF-Anonymization/README.md

 (default filename: `VCF_anonymization_verification_report.csv`).
 If a file with the same name already exists, new reports will be created with suffixes like `_2`, `_3`, …

-## Example
+## Example (Quickstart)

-This quickstart follows the same demo workflow described in the technical guide:
-`testdata/` (input) → `anonydata/` (output) → verification report.
+This quickstart follows the same demo workflow: `testdata/` (input) → `anonydata/` (output) → verification report.

 ### 1. Prepare demo input/output folders
-This repository includes index files only due to file size limits.
-Download the demo VCFs from Google Drive and place them into `testdata/` so the filenames match the index files.
+Before running, download demo VCFs and place them into `testdata/` so filenames match the index files.

-See: `testdata/README.md` for data sources and download instructions.
+See: `testdata/README.md`

 Expected structure:
 ```